 There are two different options available for this course.
 The first is JCIV 199-01 Intro to Jewish Civilization: Great Jewish Texts, which is offfered in the fall.
 The second is JCIV 199-02 Intro to Jewish Civilization: Jewish Thought on Politics, Thought, and International Affairs, which is offered in the spring.
 For further information, please see our course listings.

 INAF-443: Senior Colloquium

-Senior Essay: Students are required to write an essay of 25-30 pages on a topic related to Jewish civilization, prepared under the supervision of a faculty member associated with the Center for Jewish Civilization, the Visiting Professor of Jewish Civilization, Goldman Visiting Israeli Professor, or if appropriate special permission may be granted by the program director for another Georgetown faculty member to serve as essay advisor.
-Upon completion, seniors will make a presentation of their research at the annual senior thesis colloquium, where a prize is awarded to the outstanding paper.
+Senior Thesis: Students are required to write an research paper of 25-30 pages on a topic related to Jewish civilization, prepared under the supervision of a faculty member associated with the Center for Jewish Civilization, the Visiting Professor of Jewish Civilization, Goldman Visiting Israeli Professor, or if appropriate special permission may be granted by the program director for another Georgetown faculty member to serve as essay advisor.
+Upon completion, seniors will make a presentation of their research at the annual senior thesis colloquium, where a prize (the Margot Gottesman Award) is given to the most outstanding paper.

 Students must take a minimum of four electives from the following areas.

 Social Science: minimum of one course